How to hide document codes in PDFs using Affinity Publisher/Designer

 There are two solutions.

-1. You can use an expensive Document Management System, but now you are forcing a business to change how they work.
-A system like that may be overkill.
+1. You can use an expensive Document Management System.
+But now you are forcing a business to change how they work.
+A document management system is usually overkill.

-2. You can include hidden document codes inside the PDF where people can’t change it.
+2. You can include hidden document codes (or the original file name) inside the PDF where people can’t change it.

 How to include document codes using Affinity Publisher